thehig/arconai-stream/readme.md

 ## [service-worker.js](src/static/service-worker.js)

 Since all this is hosted on a Heroku instance, it exists "in the wild" on what I like to call a "💤sleepy server💤" (a server that is 'asleep' the first time you ping it, which then triggers it to 'wake up').
-This 💤sleepy server💤 causes 20 - 30 seconds delay which I'd rather spend deciding whether to watch Stargate or, well, Stargate.
+This sleepy server causes 20 - 30 seconds delay which I'd rather spend deciding whether to watch Stargate or, well, Stargate.

 So what is a service-worker?
 The service-worker is a piece of javascript that lives in the client browser in between it and the internet at large.
 This allows us to intercept requests and reply with cached data.